ludiosarchive/Minerva/docs/Overview.rst

 	*	Flash Socket with wildcard allow
 	*	Google Closure's VBScript-based transport for IE: ``goog/net/xpc/nixtransport.js``

-Minerva server ignores the selectively-acknowledged boxes in the SACK frame (only the primary ACK number is used).
+Minerva server ignores the selectively-acknowledged strings in the SACK frame (only the primary ACK number is used).

 Minerva server does not use gzip or any other compression to compress the boxes.
 If you want the client to receive compressed data, write client-side application code to make HTTP requests when necessary.
-These HTTP requests will hopefully be gzip-compressed.
+Assuming proper server configuration, these HTTP requests will be gzip-compressed for most clients.

 In the future, we could support "temporary compression" when there is a large amount of data to send S2C.
 It would work like this:

-1. Server-side application queues big boxes, or many boxes
+1. Server-side application queues big strings, or many strings.
 2. Minerva decides it would be faster to send these over a gzipped transport, even with the client forced to take a round-trip hit.
 3. Minerva server convinces the client to open an HTTP S2C transport